This website uses cookies

 Česky

-DIAMO, state enterprise, branch Těžba a úprava Uranu in Stráž pod Ralskem
+DIAMO, state enterprise, branch Stráž

-The beginnings of mining development date back to 1962, when several rich uranium deposits were discovered in the area of the present-day TÚU branch plant in Stráž pod Ralskem and confirmed in the following years.
+The beginnings of mining development date back to 1962, when several rich uranium deposits were discovered in the area of the present-day Stráž branch in Stráž pod Ralskem and confirmed in the following years.
 The beginnings of underground mining date back to 1965, when the first pit was dug.
 The beginnings of chemical mining date back to 1967, when the first leaching experiments were carried out and the first kilograms of uranium concentrate were produced.

 Underground and chemical mining reached its peak in the 1970s and early 1980s.

-The radical fall in the price of uranium on the open markets in the late 1980s, the slowdown in the construction of nuclear power stations, the cessation of the arms race, the overall loss-making nature of uranium mining and the change in society's view of uranium mining, particularly in terms of environmental damage, led to the cessation and subsequent initiation of the clean-up and rehabilitation of the consequences of deep and chemical uranium mining.
+The radical fall in the price of uranium on the open markets in the late 1980s, the slowdown in the construction of nuclear power plants, the cessation of the arms race, the overall loss-making nature of uranium mining and the change in society's view of uranium mining, particularly in terms of environmental damage, led to the cessation and subsequent initiation of the clean-up and rehabilitation of the consequences of deep and chemical uranium mining.

 The underground mines have now been safely disposed of, and the surface mine facilities have been demolished, including the mine water decontamination technologies and, for the most part, the chemical treatment plant.
 Contaminated soils have been removed and the area has been cleaned up.
 The tailings impoundment is being used as part of the remediation of chemical uranium mining in Stráž pod Ralskem.